Scholarships and Bursaries

 Admission at age 13 is normally via the following methods:

 This is the usual method of entry for girls and boys coming to Clayesmore from Prep schools.

 Clayesmore Entrance Examination

-For those who have not followed the Common Entrance syllabus, a range of straightforward tests in Maths, English and Science are taken.
+For those who have not followed the Common Entrance syllabus, a range of standard tests in Mathematics, English and Science are taken.

 Year 9 entry

 A number of scholarships are awarded each year, ranging between 2.5% and 10% of the full school fee for boarders or day pupils.